duongdinhph/OTCP_Quad/README.md

 * $e_{i,j}$ is the vector which has $i$ numbers of zeros except for number 1 in the $j^{th}$ position.
 * $J = diag(J_x, J_y, J_z)$

-A typical control scheme for quadrotor consists of a Position controller which generates desired trajectory for the inner control loop and an Attitude controller which tracks the desired attitude angles obtained from the outer loop control.
+A typical control scheme for a quadrotor consists of a Position controller which generates desired trajectory for the inner control loop and an Attitude controller which tracks the desired attitude angles obtained from the outer loop control.

 ![Quad_Control_Diagram](https://github.com/duongdinhph/OTCP_Quad/assets/56771011/306f37f3-1ca5-46a6-9e22-f797f3e7797e)